cosmos/sdk-tutorials/feegrant/index.md

 # Fee Grant Module

-The [fee grant](https://docs.cosmos.network/v0.44/modules/feegrant/) module enables the grantee (a user, contract, or module) to pay the fees for someone else (the grantee) when the grantee wants to broadcast a transaction on the blockchain.
+The [fee grant](https://docs.cosmos.network/v0.44/modules/feegrant/) module enables the granter (a user, contract, or module) to pay the fees for someone else (the grantee) when the grantee wants to broadcast a transaction on the blockchain.
 The granter retains full access to their tokens and is able to revoke the allowance at any time.

 ## Use Feegrant to Grant an Allowance